turboscholz/radweganalyse/README.md

 <img src="https://github.com/turboscholz/radweganalyse/blob/master/qr_code_link.jpg?raw=true" width="263">

 For importing it, open the phyphox app, press the "+" button on the lower right and select the QR-Code shown here.
-This will create a new experiment entry for the parallel read-out of the GPS sensor and the acceleration sensor of your mobile phone.
+This will create a new experiment entry called "Radweganalyse", for the parallel read-out of the GPS sensor and the acceleration sensor of your mobile phone.

 After a ride with your bike, export the measured data as CSV files.
 These files are located on the smartphone as a zip archive.
 This zip needs to be copied over to your PC.
 Unzip it